Azure/azure-powershell/src/Network/Network/help/New-AzApplicationGatewayBackendHttpSetting.md

 ```

 ### -Protocol
-Specifies the protocol to use for communication between the application gateway and back-end servers.
+Specifies the protocol to use for communication between the application gateway and the back-end servers.
 The acceptable values for this parameter are: Http and Https.
-This parameter is case-sensitive.

 ```yaml
 Type: String